melROLL/Mortadella_Slic3r/README.md

 * [macOS](doc/How%20to%20build%20-%20Mac%20OS.md)
 * [Windows](doc/How%20to%20build%20-%20Windows.md)

-You can also look at the workflow YAML-files for [git actions](https://github.com/supermerill/Slic3r/tree/master/.github/workflows), as they describe how to build from source from a "virgin" dev computer.
+You can also look at the workflow YAML-files for [git actions](https://github.com/supermerill/Slic3r/tree/master/.github/workflows), as they describe how to build SuperSlicer from source from a "virgin" dev computer.